Fundamentals of Partial Rejection Sampling: The setting

 \section{The setting}

 The aim of this expository article is to provide a uniform treatment of a particular approach to sampling combinatorial structures.
 The method is a development of classical rejection sampling.
 Suppose $\Phi(\bfX)$ is a predicate (Boolean function) depending on random variables $\bfX=(X_1,\ldots,X_n)$ coming from a product distribution.
 We would like to obtain a sample from the conditional distribution of~$\bfX$ given that $\Phi(\bfX)$ holds.
 Classical rejection sampling repeatedly generates realisations of~$\bfX$ from the product distribution until one that satisfies $\Phi$ is found, and then outputs that.
-In many situations this approach is very inefficient, as satisfying assignments to $\Phi$ may occur with exponentially small probability (in $n$).
-The idea in Partial Rejection Sampling (PRS) is to identify small subsets of the variable that violate $\Phi$ (in some sense), and resample just those variables.
-Clearly, the choice of which variables to resample has to be done with great care if the output distribution is to remain the correct one.
-PRS was identified as a general algorithmic technique by Guo, Jerrum and Liu~\cite{GJL19}.
+In many situations this approach is very inefficient, as satisfying assignments to $\Phi$ may occur with exponentially small probability (in~$n$).
+The idea in Partial Rejection Sampling (PRS) is to identify small subsets of the variables that violate $\Phi$ (in some sense), and resample just those variables.
+Clearly, the choice of which variables to resample has to be done with care if the output distribution is to remain the correct one.

+The phrase `partial rejection sampling' appears to have been coined by Cohn, Pemantle and Propp~\cite{CPP02} to describe their approach to sampling sink-free orientations.
+Noting the similarity to Wilson's approach to sampling spanning trees~\cite{PW98}, they wondered whether one could develop a general theory.
+PRS as a general algorithmic technique was explored by Guo, Jerrum and Liu~\cite{GJL19}, and is our topic here.

 We focus on examples of PRS inspired by algorithmic proofs of the Lov\'asz Local Lemma (LLL).
 There is a substantial literature on this topic to assist us, but it is concerned only with problem of constructing \emph{some} satisfying assignment to~$\Phi$.
 Partial rejection sampling adds the novel requirement that the output should be uniform (or, more generally, from the desired distribution) on satisfying assignments.
 This additional requirement adds a new challenge.